mlpce/tosbindl/README.md

 ### gemdos.Crawio (c)
   Crawio.
 Raw I/O with GEMDOS handle 0 or 1.
   When used in input mode this function returns three values and operates without echo, waiting, or checking for special characters (e.g. ^C).
-Value one is always valid, value two when the handle is attached to the keyboard, and value three when the handle is attached to the keyboard and conterm is set (see SuperPeek/SuperPoke).
 If no character is available then value one is zero.
 When used in output mode the function returns no values.
   ```
   Parameters
     c: integer: character